Shane-McCallum/Shane-McCallum/README.md

 My name is Shane McCallum!
 As a Data Scientist, I have developed a solid foundation of technical and interpersonal skills that have enabled me to succeed in all aspects of the data science field.
 I am confident in my ability to lead a team on a project; communicate the findings and recommendations of an analysis; or assist in the development of advanced machine learning algorithms.
 I thrive on tackling complex and difficult problems and employ advanced technical tools to educate, inform, and propel businesses.

-With my credentialed skills in data science and sociology, I am eager to use data to inform business professionals with the facts and truth that the data presents.
+With my skills in data science and sociology, I am eager to use data to inform business professionals with the facts and truth that the data presents.
 However, as a data scientist, I recognize the need to ethically consider the humanitarian, environmental, and economical impact of data and how to best present such findings.

 - 🔭 I’m currently working on ...
       a time series forecasting the value (USD) of gold per ounce (GLD) based on the closing value of the S&P 500 Index (SPX).